-- (1) The following will be included in the protected category I: - 1) species that are rare in Estonia, are located within restricted geographical areas, in few habitats, in isolation or whose population is thinly scattered over a more extensive range; - 2) species which are in danger of disappearance, whose population been reduced as a result of human activity, whose habitats have been damaged to a critical point and whose extinction in the Estonian wild is likely if the adverse impact of the danger factors continue. - (2) The following will be included in the protected category II: - i) species that are in danger due to their small or reducing populations and whose range in Estonia is reducing due to overexploitation, destruction or damaging of habitats; - 2) species that are likely to exposed to danger of being destroyed if the existing environmental factors continue operating. - (3) The following will be included in the protected category III: - 1) species whose population is endangered by the destruction or damaging of habitats and has been reduced to a point where they are believed to move into the endangered category if the causal factors continue operating; - 2) species that were included in the protected category I or II but that, due to application of necessary protective measures, do not experience a danger of destruction.
+- (1) The following will be included in the protected category I: - species that are rare in Estonia, are located within restricted geographical areas, in few habitats, in isolation or whose population is thinly scattered over a more extensive range; species which are in danger of disappearance, whose population been reduced as a result of human activity, - 2) species which are in danger of disappearance, whose population been reduced as a result of human activity, whose habitats have been damaged to a critical point and whose extinction in the Estonian wild is likely if the adverse impact of the danger factors continue. - (2) The following will be included in the protected category II: - 1) species that are in danger due to their small or reducing populations and whose range in Estonia is reducing due to overexploitation, destruction or damaging of habitats; - 2) species that are likely to exposed to danger of being destroyed if the existing environmental factors continue operating. - (3) The following will be included in the protected category III: - 1) species whose population is endangered by the destruction or damaging of habitats and has been reduced to a point where they are believed to move into the endangered category if the causal factors continue operating; - 2) species that were included in the protected category I or II but that, due to application of necessary protective measures, do not experience a danger of destruction.